Azure/azure-devops-cli-extension/contributing.md

-# Contributing to Azure DevOps Extension
+# Contribute to Azure DevOps Extension

-Welcome, and thank you for your interest in contributing to Azure DevOps Extension!
+Thank you for your interest in contributing to Azure DevOps Extension!

 There are many ways in which you can contribute, beyond writing code.
 The goal of this document is to provide a high-level overview of how you can get involved.

 # Have a question

-Search existing github issues for similar questions and feel free to file an issue with a "question" tag to get our attention.
+Search existing [github issues](https://github.com/Microsoft/vsts-cli/issues?q=is%3Aopen+is%3Aissue+label%3Aquestion) for similar questions and feel free to file an issue with a "question" tag to get our attention.

 # Found a Bug

 #### Where to Find Known Issues

-Before you file a new bug report do check on existing open [issues](https://github.com/Microsoft/vsts-cli/issues?q=is%3Aopen+is%3Aissue+label%3Abug).
+Check existing open [issues](https://github.com/Microsoft/vsts-cli/issues?q=is%3Aopen+is%3Aissue+label%3Abug) before you file a new bug report.

 If you find your issue already exists, make relevant comments and add your reaction.
 Use a reaction in place of a "+1" comment:
 👍 - upvote